ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-index.dotnet.markdown

 * Use `StopIndexOperation` to **pause a single index** in the database.

-* To pause indexing for ALL indexes in the database use the [pause indexing operation](../../../../client-api/operations/maintenance/indexes/stop-indexing).
+* To pause indexing for ALL indexes in the database use [StopIndexingOperation](../../../../client-api/operations/maintenance/indexes/stop-indexing).

 * In this page:
     * [Overview](../../../../client-api/operations/maintenance/indexes/stop-index#overview)